cpliakas/doctrine-password/README.md

 # Doctrine Password Type

-This project provides a password type for [Doctrine](http://www.doctrine-project.org/) that automatically hashes passwords using the [PHP Password Library](https://github.com/rchouinard/phpass) library and provides a helper method to compare them to raw data submitted by end users.
+This project provides a password type for [Doctrine](http://www.doctrine-project.org/) that automatically hashes passwords using the [PHP Password Library](https://github.com/rchouinard/phpass) and provides a helper method to compare them to raw data submitted by end users.
 The primary goal is to make it stupid-simple to store hashed passwords in a database and check if passwords submitted by end users are valid.